Posted on Monday 20 January 2020

 Filing in-person with a tax professional isn’t always the most affordable option, but it can be a smart move for certain tax situations.
 For example, if you own a business, a tax professional can make sure you are taking the right deductions so that you decrease your overall tax bill.
 And they can even help you find any applicable credits to really maximize your tax benefit, both for this years’ taxes and for next.

-Claiming children and other dependents can be tricky when it comes to filing your tax return.
-This is especially true if you had a child in 2019—with so many other moving parts to manage and a new baby in the home, you probably aren’t thinking about how to claim your child on your taxes (and who could blame you!).
+Claiming children and other dependents can be tricky when it comes to filing your tax return (Maybe similar to when filing for bankruptcy).
+This is especially true if you had a child in 2019—with so many other moving parts to manage and a new baby in the home, you probably aren’t thinking about how to claim your child on your taxes (and who could blame you).